-Exelixis has implemented a focused clinical strategy to investigate cabozantinib in a comprehensive development program for CRPC to potentially generate a product that could effectively compete in the CRPC marketplace.
-Interim data from our randomized discontinuation trial, or RDT, suggest that cabozantinib has shown novel activity against bone and soft tissue lesions in patients with CRPC.
 In addition, interim data demonstrated that CRPC patients with bone metastases and bone pain at baseline experienced alleviation of pain, were able to reduce or discontinue narcotic medication and experienced a reduction in circulating tumor cell count.
-Lower starting doses of cabozantinib are being evaluated in CRPC patients in a non-randomized expansion cohort, or NRE, of the RDT treated at a daily dose of 40 mg, and in a dose-ranging study in CRPC patients conducted through an IST.
-Interim data from the NRE reported at the European Society for Medical Oncology, or ESMO, Annual Meeting in September 2012 suggest that the 40 mg daily dose has similar clinical activity to the 100 mg daily dose used in the RDT for key parameters, including reduction of metastatic bone and soft tissue disease, and reduction of bone pain and narcotic use, with an apparent improvement in tolerability compared to the 100 mg dose cohort.
-Interim data from the 40 mg cohort of the dose-ranging IST reported at the American Society of Clinical Oncology Annual Meeting, or ASCO, in June 2012 had demonstrated similar clinical activity.
+Lower starting doses of cabozantinib have been evaluated in the NRE cohort of CRPC patients treated at a daily dose of 40 mg, and in a dose-ranging study in CRPC patients conducted through an IST.
+Interim data from this NRE reported at the European Society for Medical Oncology, or ESMO, Annual Meeting in September 2012 suggest that the 40 mg daily dose has similar clinical activity to the 100 mg daily dose NRE cohort for key parameters, including reduction of metastatic bone and soft tissue disease, and reduction of bone pain and narcotic use, with an apparent improvement in tolerability compared to the 100 mg dose cohort.
+Interim data from the 40 mg cohort of the dose-ranging IST reported at ASCO in June 2012 had demonstrated similar clinical activity.

+COMET Pivotal Trials.
 Two phase 3 pivotal trials, COMET-1 (CabOzantinib MET Inhibition CRPC Efficacy Trial-1) and COMET-2, were designed to provide an opportunity to clinically and commercially differentiate cabozantinib as an oncology agent with a potentially beneficial impact on overall survival, pain, and narcotic usage.
 We initiated the COMET-1 trial with an overall survival endpoint in May 2012 and we initiated the COMET-2 trial with a pain palliation endpoint in December 2011.
+In September 2013, COMET-1 reached its enrollment target of 960 patients.
 We currently believe that the top-line results from the COMET-1 and COMET-2 trials will be available in 2014.

-COMET-1 is a double-blind, placebo-controlled study designed to include up to 280 international sites.
-The trial is designed to enroll 960 patients with CRPC that is metastatic to the bone and who have failed prior docetaxel therapy, and have also failed prior abiraterone and/or enzalutamide therapies.
+COMET-1 is a double-blinded study comparing cabozantinib and prednisone that includes up to 280 international sites.
+The trial is designed to enroll 960 patients with CRPC that is metastatic to the bone and who have failed prior docetaxel therapy and have also failed prior abiraterone and/or enzalutamide therapies.
 There is no limit to the number, order or type of prior treatments.
-Patients will be randomized 2:1 to receive cabozantinib (60 mg daily, N=640) or prednisone (5 mg twice daily, N=320).
-Each arm will also receive placebo to account for the once-daily versus twice-daily dosing regimens of cabozantinib and prednisone, respectively.
+Patients are being randomized 2:1 to receive cabozantinib (60 mg daily, N=640) or prednisone (5 mg twice daily, N=320).
+Each arm is also receiving placebo to account for the once-daily versus twice-daily dosing regimens of cabozantinib and prednisone, respectively.
 The trial has 90% power to detect a 25% reduction in the risk of death (HR = 0.75).
 The final analysis will be event driven, with 578 events (deaths) required.
 A single interim analysis is planned after 387 events.
 The secondary endpoint is bone scan response as assessed by an independent radiology facility.